EiadurRahman/shortfilms/20th/script.md

 3. Conflict (what gets in the way): Where is the tension?
 Or what is an obstacle that makes it hard to reach the desire?

-4. Change (What Takes Place That Changes Something): What takes place that causes something to change?This might be a pivotal moment in the narrative.
+4. Change (What Takes Place That Changes Something): What takes place that causes something to change?
+This might be a pivotal moment in the narrative.

 5. Result (How does it end?): How does it end from what we started?